jspinak/brobot/docs/docs/03-core-library/tools/image-find-debugging.md

 | VISUAL | Heavy | Heavy | ~15-20% |
 | FULL | Very Heavy | Very Heavy | ~25-30% |

+> **Note**: Performance impact percentages are approximate and vary based on system configuration, image sizes, screen resolution, pattern complexity, and operation types.
+Use these as general guidelines, not exact measurements.
+Actual impact may be higher on slower systems or when processing large images.

 ## Architecture

 ### Components